deadlyvipers/dojo_rules/introduction.md

-Hello, I'm Thiago and my favorite part so far was git reflog, but i have to say, nobody mentioned bisect yet :(
+Hello, I'm Thiago
+my favorite part so far was git reflog, but i have to say, nobody mentioned bisect yet :(